Me So Horny

 My music library spans a range of genres, including jazz, rock, metal, electronic, hip-hop, industrial, thrash, classical, salsa, and afro-pop.
 It includes music from as far away as Japan, Korea, Thailand, Ukraine, Russia, Spain, and Siberia.
 I’m not prejudiced against any genre of music.
 There’s a reason why I went with underground pop music for Neuerotica, which, in general, reaches farther and spreads faster than any other musical genre.
 But underground pop (hyperpop in particular) has usurped commercial pop’s position in terms of creativity and sound diversity.

-While Anquette and 2 Live Crew brought sexually explicit songs to hip-hop, and later, female rappers like Foxy BrownLil’ Kim, and She Who Shall Not Be Named brought these kinds of songs to a broader audience, hyperpop took explicit music to places others feared to tread.
+While Anquette and 2 Live Crew brought sexually explicit songs to hip-hop, and later, female rappers like Foxy BrownLil’ Kim, and Nicki Minaj brought these kinds of songs to a broader audience, hyperpop took explicit music to places others feared to tread.
 Fans of the genre understand what I’m talking about, because before hyperpop, I had never heard a queer or transgender musician make a sexually explicit recording about their queerness or transgender identity.
 I wasn’t just turned on to the music, I was turned on by it as well.
 The filthier the song, the more I’ll enjoy it.
 There’s no way for me to know for sure, but I’d be willing to wager that there aren’t many adults my age listening to the music of Gen Z. My dad liked blues singer Ruth Brown, who made sexually suggestive songs (his mom hated her), but sometimes I wish he were still around to hear some of the songs in my music library.

 Today’s parents are probably like “Eh” when they hear their kids listening to those “nasty” hyperpop songs, but songs like these have a long history in the U.S. The only musician I knew who made that kind of music when I was younger (before any of the rappers mentioned above) was the legendary Blowfly, whose songs a college friend introduced me to.
 He recorded sexually explicit songs from the seventies to the 2010s, but even he wasn’t the first.
 You have to appreciate the irony of boomers claiming that “dirty” songs weren’t made in their time (though if they’re white, there’s a likelihood they’ve never heard them), because two years ago, while doing research for a series of articles entitled ‘More Power to the Pussy’ about black women and dirty music, I learned that there had been plenty (if you’re interested, you can read part one here, and part two here).
-Songs like these (in edited form, of course) are played on commercial radio all the time, now, but from a century ago to the early 1990s, record shop owners and their customers faced jail time for selling and purchasing these records and tapes.
-These are just a few from the previous century:
+They were called “party records”, and they were illegal under indecency laws enacted throughout the United States.
+Most of those records were songs by different musicians, but some of them were vulgar comedy acts, where the likes of Richard Pryor and even Bill Cosby had albums in shops.
+On one such record, comedian and actor Mantan Moreland famously proclaimed, “Shit, if this is gonna be that kind of party, I’m gonna stick my dick in the mashed potatoes!”
+Songs like these (in edited form, of course) can currently be heard on commercial radio, but from a century ago to the early 1990s, record shop owners and their customers faced jail time for selling and purchasing these records and tapes.

 Dinah Washington -“Big Long Slidin’ Thing”